andyarvanitis/idris-golang/README.md

 ### Some features/benefits
 * Easy interop with Go, as well as with C via cgo (already supported)
 * UTF-8 support
+* With no tweaking yet, performance seems quite good -- almost as fast as C backend

 ### Niceties/notes
 * Go compiles pretty fast, which is nice when using it for a language backend